Agriculture in Singapore: Food security

 The agricultural production in Singapore is not enough to deliver to the needs of the country's people, and as such, about 90 percent of the country's food comes from overseas imports, making food security an important issue.

 In March 2019, the government of Singapore set the "30 by 30" goal which aims to become 30% self-sufficient in food production by the year 2030.
 It aims to do this through high-tech vegetable farms (i.e. multi-storey hydroponics farms), and through aquaculture farms.
 By using multi-storey hydroponics farms, land productivity can be increased and energy and water resource use can be maximised.

+Singapore was ranked 1st on the Global Food Security Index in 2019.

 The COVID-19 pandemic highlighted the vulnerabilities to Singapore's food supply.
-Mr Ang Wei Neng (Jurong GRC) suggested on 6 April that the country should encourage urban farming.
+On 6 April 2020, Member of Parliament for Jurong GRC, Ang Wei Neng suggested in parliament that the country should encourage urban farming.

 Governance

 The Agri-Food & Veterinary Authority (AVA) was the authoritative body in charge of the oversight of agriculture in Singapore.
 Agricultural imports are habitually reviewed for safety and health, especially during crises such as bird flu outbreaks in other parts of the world.
 The AVA was absorbed into the Singapore Food Agency (SFA).
 Genetically modified organisms and synthetic biology products both fall under the GMO regulations on biosafety, and the Biological Agents and Toxins Act.
 For further review see Schiemann et al 2017.